tensorflow/tpu/tools/ctpu/README.md

 > Note: All flags can also be "double-dash" prefixed. (e.g. `--name=foo`)

-#### Common GCE Configuration ####
+#### Common Compute Engine Configuration ####

-While it's possible to use global flags to define the GCP project and GCE zone you'd like to allocate your Cloud TPU and VMs in, it's often easier to use `gcloud`'s built-in configuration system.
+While it's possible to use global flags to define the GCP project and Compute Engine zone you'd like to allocate your Cloud TPU and VMs in, it's often easier to use `gcloud`'s built-in configuration system.
 If you didn't set a default configuration when you installed gcloud, you can set (or reset) one using the following commands:

 ```
 gcloud config set project $MY_PROJECT